jodobear/wd19/README.md

 All the `.scss` files that start with `_` are called partials.
 It's a way to break out code and modularize it.
 They treated as plugins and won't be compiled.
 It is in `resume.scss` where we import all the partials(like so: `@import "nav.scss"` - note the missing `_`) and this tells SASS that we only want one `scss` file.
 It is a requirement to start partial filenames with `_` for the SASS compiler.
 And we just import this one file within our project, which we do in `index.js` instead of our `main.scss`.

 When we run our `buildDev` we see the theme loaded as our website.
 It doesn't have all those images and such which were to be loaded from the lines we deleted in `index.html`.

+### NOTES on Mixins

+Mixins are code snippets that enable you to define custom styling that you can import anywhere in your code base.
+They allow you to reuse repetitive code like when you have a lot of animations especially for cross-browser support for rotations and such.

+    // defining mixins:
+    @mixin body-font {
+        font-family: 'Muli', -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, 'Helvetica Neue', Arial, sans-serif, 'Apple Color Emoji', 'Segoe UI Emoji', 'Segoe UI Symbol', 'Noto Color Emoji';
+    }

+    // importing/referencing mixins:
+    body {
+        @include body-font;
+        padding-top: 54px;
+        color: $gray-600;
+    }